samarthgaggar/SamarthGaggar/README.md

 I'm a sophomore at Dublin High school, interested in AI and ML Development.
 I enjoy working with different people, developing solutions to problems, and thinking outside the box!

-Some activities I enjoy are coding, Taekwondo, Speech and Debate, Robotics, and more!
+Some activities I enjoy are Developing, Research, Robotics, and more!

 ## Skills